Women for Human Rights: WHR work model

-Through its de-centralizing approach, WHR enables single women groups and networks to articulate demands, improve their situation, secure rights from local bodies and service providers; the end goal being the transformation of said groups into self-governing institutions.
+Through its de-centralizing approach, WHR enables single women groups and networks to articulate demands, improve their situation and secure rights from local bodies and service providers, with the end goal being the transformation of said groups into self-governing institutions.

 The Nepal earthquake of 2015 and relief effort by WHR

-On April 25, 2015, Nepal was struck by a 7.6 magnitude earthquake, with an equally powerful subsequent aftershock on May 12.
+On April 25, 2015, Nepal was struck by a 7.6 - magnitude earthquake, with an equally powerful subsequent aftershock on May 12.
 The pre-existing gender inequality in Nepal was only further accelerated by this calamity, and it comes as no surprise that women in particular suffered the most in its aftermath.
 Over 87,000 people died, half of whom were women.
-Furthermore, 23,500 people were injured with over eight million people being affected across 31 districts, 53% being women.
+Furthermore, 23,500 people were injured with over eight million people affected across 31 districts, 53% of whom were women.
 Over 850,000 houses were either destroyed or damaged, 26% of which belonged to women heads-of-households.
-Also, health facilities covering 1.4 million women (including girls of reproductive age) were drastically affected, 93,000 among whom were pregnant.
+Also, health facilities covering 1.4 million women (including girls of reproductive age) were drastically affected, 93,000 of whom were pregnant.
 The earthquake destroyed scores of houses, which left 92% of the women and their families under tents and tarpaulins.
-Research also suggests that 24.4% women in Kathmandu had lost their property papers, with as many as 49% women losing their citizenship certificates; with the replacement of such crucial documents being slow and scattered.
-Drinking water facilities also took a sizeable hit from the earthquake, making the situation even direr for the women, many of whom had to travel half an hour or more and queue up for hours on end, for just a few litres of water.
-The bad water situation was superseded only by the damage to sanitation facilities, with 43% women reporting much damage to their toilets.
-Hygiene was a matter of high concern, with only 23% women having received appropriate hygiene kits, leaving 60% women in dearth.
+Research also suggests that 24.4% of women in Kathmandu lost their property papers, with as many as 49% losing their citizenship certificates; with the replacement of such crucial documents being slow and scattered.
+Drinking water facilities also took a sizeable hit from the earthquake, making the situation even direr for the women, many of whom had to travel half an hour or more and queue up for hours on end for just a few liters of water.
+The bad water situation was superseded only by the damage to sanitation facilities, with 43% of women reporting much damage to their toilets.
+Hygiene was a matter of high concern, with only 23% of women having received appropriate hygiene kits, leaving 60% of women in dearth.

 Relief effort

-WHR conducted a rapid assessment survey of the earthquake-affected areas in order to identify the immediate community needs, status of environmental sanitation and other vital factors pertaining to subsequent relief effort.
-In collaboration with CARE Nepal, WHR initiated and implemented the Nepal Earthquake Response at Gorkha; the aim of which was to sensitize and enhance the responsive capabilities of earthquake affected communities.
-The collaboration, which began on May 1, 2015, also incorporated the active assistance five working VDCs of Gorkha, namely Mirkot, Khoplang, Dhuwakot, Saurpani and Chhoprak.
-The youth wing of WHR was also actively involved in the relief work, taking control of the volatile situation, playing a major part in the various relief and aid teams.
-The extensive work done by the seven teams (Procurement, Assembling, Packing, Fund raising, Photography, Social media and Distribution) in the regions of Gorkha, Dhading, Nuwakot, Sindhupalchowk, Kathmandu, Bhaktapur and Lalitpur, was paramount in creating an efficient line of assistance for the victims.
+WHR conducted a rapid assessment survey of the earthquake-affected areas in order to identify the immediate community needs, the status of environmental sanitation and other vital factors pertaining to the subsequent relief effort.
+In collaboration with CARE Nepal, WHR initiated and implemented the Nepal Earthquake Response at Gorkha; the aim of which was to sensitize and enhance the responsive capabilities of earthquake-affected communities.
+The collaboration, which began on May 1, 2015, also incorporated the active assistance of five working VDCs of Gorkha, namely Mirkot, Khoplang, Dhuwakot, Saurpani and Chhoprak.
+The youth wing of WHR was also actively involved in the relief work, taking control of the volatile situation and playing a major part in the various relief and aid teams.
+The extensive work done by the seven teams (procurement, assembling, packing, fund-raising, photography, social media and distribution) in the regions of Gorkha, Dhading, Nuwakot, Sindhupalchowk, Kathmandu, Bhaktapur and Lalitpur, was paramount in creating an efficient line of assistance for the victims.